sylmarien/openstack-install-notes/Neutron.md

     `neutron router-interface-add etriks-router etriks-subnet`
   3. Attach the router to the external network by setting it as the gateway:
     `neutron router-gateway-set etriks-router ext-net`
+4. You then have to change the security groups rules to allow some interaction with the instances that will be created on the networks (Has to be made for each tenant).
+Here is a non exhaustive list of rules that can be considered:
+- To authorize pinging to and from an instance: authorize Egress and Ingress ICMP communications
+- To authorize ssh connection to the instances: authorize Ingress TCP communication on port 22.
+- To authorize DHCP communication with the DHCP server: authorize Egress UDP communication on port 67 and Ingress UDP communication on port 68.
+(Ingress port may need to be adapted depending on your instance configuration)